Tariqyahya123/EksWithTerraform/README.md

 # EksWithTerraform

+# Table of Contents

 - [Introduction](#introduction)
 - [Brief of the project and the choices made](#brief-of-the-project-and-the-choices-made)
 - [Contents of the Terraform files](#contents-of-the-terraform-files)
 - [Deployment Guide](#deployment-guide)
 - [Test the autoscaling feature of the cluster](#test-the-autoscaling-feature-of-the-cluster)
 - [Resource clean-up guide](#resource-clean-up-guide)

+&ensp;

+&ensp;

+# Introduction

+This project deploys an Amazon EKS (Elastic Kubernetes Service) cluster using Terraform.
+The configuration also includes the deployment of a bastion host, Cluster Autoscaler, and AWS Load Balancer Controller for efficient management.

+&ensp;

+&ensp;

 # Brief of the project and the choices made